ThatLukaszGuy/Nodemagic/README.md

 ### Installation

-1. Clone Repo

-2. Clone the repo
+1. Clone the repo

-3. Install NPM packages
+2. Install NPM packages

     ```sh
      npm i
      ```

-4. Create .env file
+3. Create .env file

-5. Create your own mongoDB atlas database
+4. Create your own mongoDB atlas database

-6. Import it in your project
+5. Import it in your project

-7. Hide DB_USERNAME and DB_PASSWORD in env file along with the Port
+6. Hide DB_USERNAME and DB_PASSWORD in env file along with the Port

-8. Run it locally with ``` npm start```
+7. Run it locally with ``` npm start```